fredzzhang/upt/README.md

-# Warning: The repo is currently under major restructuring.
-Listed hyper-parameters will NOT lead to optimal performance
+# The repo is undergoing a clean-up at the moment...
 Official PyTorch implementation for our paper [Spatio-attentive Graphs for Human-Object Interaction Detection](https://arxiv.org/pdf/2012.06060.pdf)

 <img src="./assets/bipartite_graph.png" alt="bipartite_graph" height="200" align="left"/>